2017 FIA GT World Cup: Qualifying race

 Raffaele Marciello (pictured in 2017) avoided a 16-car multi-car accident that stopped the Qualification Race for more than an hour.

 The qualifying race to determine the main race's grid order in overcast, dry weather began on November 18 at 12:25 p.m.
 Macau Standard Time (UTC+08:00).
 Mortara fell behind Mercedes-AMG teammate Engel into Lisboa corner at the rolling start.
 Juncadella, another of Mortara's brandmates, attempted the same thing on the outside, but he knocked his steering arm out of alignment when he made contact with an outside barrier at Reservoir Bend turn.
-Juncadella's handling put him wide into an exit barrier as the field entered the right-hand Police Bend turn, considered one of the track's narrowest sections and a blind corner.
+There was no immediate damage, but Juncadella's handling put him wide into an exit barrier as the field entered the right-hand Police Bend turn, considered one of the track's narrowest sections and a blind corner.
 Marciello narrowly avoided a collision with Juncadella, but Vanthoor was unsighted and understeered into Juncadella's stalled car's right-rear corner.
 A domino effect of accidents occurred behind Juncadella and prevented drivers behind him in the tightly crowded field from being able to avoid the resulting road block.
 Di Grassi's car was suspended on Wittmann's bonnet, close to Pommer.

 No driver was seriously injured in the collision, but the race was immediately stopped for more than an hour so that track marshals could clear the circuit, and cars were extricated using cranes on the right side of the circuit.
 The accident involved four uninvolved drivers, and four more damaged cars were deemed repairable and returned to the track.
 With 25 minutes remaining, the race resumed behind the safety car at 13:20 local time.
 Because his car failed to start in the pit lane due to a battery failure, Engel's brandmate Mortara led the restart.
 When racing resumed on lap three, Mortara quickly established a small lead over Farfus, who pressured him but was unable to overtake him.
 As a result, Mortara won the qualification race after 11 laps and started the main race from pole position.
 Farfus came in second 1.566 seconds later, and Marciello rounded out the podium in third.
 Frijns in fourth unsuccessfully pressured Maricello, and the final classified finishers were Mostert, O'Young, Yoshimoto, and Engel.